Joseph McManners: Acting career

 In 2004, McManners starred as Oliver Twist in a local production of the play at Canterbury's Marlowe Theatre opposite Ron Moody who played Fagin in the 1968 film adaptation of the famous novel.
-He reprised his role as Oliver Twist two years later in the BBC's "Celebrate 'Oliver!'" presented by Shane Ritchie on 26 December 2005, and he appeared in an episode of BBC's The Sound of Musicals on 4 February 2006 (filmed in 2005).
+He reprised his role as Oliver Twist two years later in the BBC's "Celebrate 'Oliver!'" presented by Shane Richie on 26 December 2005, and he appeared in an episode of BBC's The Sound of Musicals on 4 February 2006 (filmed in 2005).

 McManners made his feature film acting debut in Hot Fuzz.
 He played the part of Gabriel who is described as being an 'angelic schoolboy'.
 The back-story and sub-plot surrounding his character was cut from the final version and can be found in the bonus material of the DVD.
 One reporter noted shortly after the film's release in early 2007 that because of McManners' age, he was unable to legally view the film until his 15th birthday later that year.

 It was also reported that McManners had turned down an earlier offer in 2005 to star as the young Hannibal Lecter in the Hollywood film about the serial killer's childhood called Hannibal Rising due to school and other commitments.

-In the summer of 2007, McManners auditioned for the role of Eustace Scrubb, a character in the film, The Chronicles of Narnia: The Voyage of the Dawn Treader, which was released in 2010.
-However, the part went to British actor Will Poulter.

 McManners is now doing a YouTube channel called Climate Action News with Joe McManners.